hieplp/portfolio/resume.md

   - Created message system with RabbitMQ and implemented Redis caching to handle user traffic effectively
   - Developed optimized APIs and database queries to improve application response times
   - Set up Docker containers and Kubernetes for reliable system deployment and scaling
-  - Shared knowledge with team members to improve code quality and technical practices

 4. FPT Software
 - Duration: Sept 2019 - Dec 2019